Overview of Rice

 |4||Two Haswell CPUs @ 2.60GHz||20||64 GB||Jan 2021|

 |Sub-Cluster||Number of Nodes||Processors per Node||Cores per Node||Memory per Node||Retires in|

-Rice nodes run Red Hat Enterprise Linux 6 (RHEL6) and use Moab Workload Manager 8 and TORQUE Resource Manager 5 as the portable batch system (PBS) for resource and job management.
+Rice nodes run CentOS 7 and use Slurm (Simple Linux Utility for Resource Management) as the batch scheduler for resource and job management.
 The application of operating system patches occurs as security needs dictate.
 All nodes allow for unlimited stack usage, as well as unlimited core dump size (though disk space and server quotas may still be a limiting factor).

 On Rice, ITaP recommends the following set of compiler, math library, and message-passing library for parallel code: